 – International Graduate Category

-– International Post-Graduate Category
+– International Post-graduate Category

 Skills Immigration Registration System (SIRS)

-Immigrants who intend to live in British Columbia and invest in its economy can apply for permanent residence in Canada using the Entrepreneur Immigration program.
+Candidates who intend to live in British Columbia and invest in its economy can apply for permanent residence in Canada using the Entrepreneur Immigration program.
 This program is divided into two categories:

-The Tech Pilot Program Under The BC PNP
+The Tech Pilot Under The BC PNP